 My child didn’t start learning their instrument at String Project.
 Can they still participate in String Project?
 Yes!
 We accept students of any ability level and place them in the appropriate level based on their experience.

 Where are you located?
-We are located at 851 Park Street in Downtown Columbia behind the USC School of Music.
+We are located at 851 Park Street in Downtown Columbia behind the UofSC School of Music.
 We are located in the first floor of the Discovery Parking Garage, located in the block between the Koger Center and the Colonial Life Arena.
+See direction details here.

 Where can we rent or purchase instruments?
-Local venders: Pecknell Music Star Music , Musician’s Supply .
-String Project staff measures each student to recommend the appropriate instrument size upon entry to the program.
-Renting or purchasing instruments from the internet is not recommended.
+We will have brochures from several local vendors.
+The String Project teachers staff measures each student to recommend the appropriate instrument size upon entry to the program.
+Renting or purchasing instruments from the internet is strongly not recommended.

 Should we rent or purchase an instrument?
 We recommend that in the first two years of your child’s music experience that you rent until your child’s growth stabilizes.